 STAY IN LUXURY

-Are luxury hotel amenities from the nicest hotels what you’re after?
+Are you after luxury hotel amenities from the nicest hotels?
 At around $1,000 a pop, all you have to decide is how many square feet you need.
 Let’s first offer you a giant 2,100 sqft ocean view.
 Dolphin Bay Resort and Spa fits the bill with a private, two king bedroom and a gourmet kitchen.
 Take advantage of their spa and restaurant menu, or loop breakfast into the bill.
 Perhaps the Vespera Pacific Suite in downtown Pismo Beach will quench your thirst at 800 sqft for a one-bedroom king bed.
 For an ocean view, that’s not bad.
 But maybe you want to see the water from a distance?
 Try this gargantuan 12,000 sqft hilltop estate, with eight bedroom suites and dining for 14.
 It’s yours for $2,200 a night.

 Okay, too far from the water?
-Wash your woes away in Avila Beach with a 4,000 sqft house, supplied with a golf cart, electric bikes and scooters.
+Wash your woes away in Avila Beach with a 4,000 sqft house, supplied with a golf cart, electric bikes, and scooters.
 Take the elevator up for seating for 37 and two hot tubs.
 You can enjoy this active getaway for $1,700 a night

 If you need more space—and we’re talking land—click into this 16-acre estate a few miles from Avila Beach.
 It’s not waterfront, but certainly not far either.
 And for $2,000 a night, you can host up to 65 (plus event fee).